Winter in Provence Snowshoe Mercantour Trails

 Self-Guided Snowshoe

 It is effortless to jump in a car and head towards the Mercantour, and it could be a day trip option from the coast.
 The area is pretty rustic, not at all like Chamonix or other famous ski resorts.
-Here villages such as Saint Martin Vésubie, Le Boréon, and Roure are small, pretty and provide an authentic Alpes Maritimes experience
+Here, villages such as Saint-Martin-Vésubie, Le Boréon, and Roure are small, pretty, and offer an authentic Alpes-Maritimes experience.

-Here are some walking trails suggestions in French.
-You may be able to join a guided walk with others for €25/€30 a day but check before departure for availability.
+Here are some walking trail suggestions in French.
+You may be able to join a guided walk with others for €25/€30 a day, but check availability before departure.
 An “exclusive to you” mountain leader is roughly €250 per day.

 Resorts Near Nice

-These ski resorts are located near to Nice and easily accessible from the Côte d’Azur: La Colmiane, Isola, Auron and the nordic trails at Le Boreon.
-As you head west out of the Alpes-Maritimes into the Var and Provence there are several accessible resorts.
+These ski resorts are located near Nice and easily accessible from the Côte d’Azur: La Colmiane, Isola, Auron and the nordic trails at Le Boreon.
+As you head west out of the Alpes-Maritimes into the Var and Provence, there are several accessible resorts.

 Snowshoe Precautions